gtache/intellij-lsp/README.md

 -showMessage
 -logMessage

-There is a skeleton of an LSP plugin for Dotty in the intellij-lsp-dotty folder.
+There is a skeleton of an LSP plugin for Dotty in the intellij-lsp-dotty folder (mainly for testing purposes).